-Bigg Boss’ Huccha Venkat Gives Rashmika Mandanna ‘A Last Warning’; Asks Her To Apologize To The Fans
+Bigg Boss’ Huccha Venkat Gives Rashmika Mandanna ‘A Last Warning’; Asks Her To Apologise To Fans

 Kodava beauty Rashmika Mandanna has been in the news for all the wrong reasons lately.
-Prior to the release of her latest film Dear Comrade, in an interview she said that she finds speaking Kannada difficult.
-This statement of hers wasn't well-accepted by any including her fans, who called her word 'Anti-Kannada' in nature.
+Prior to the release of her latest film Dear Comrade, in an interview, she said that she finds speaking Kannada difficult.
+This statement of hers wasn't well accepted by any including her fans, who called her word 'Anti-Kannada' in nature.
 Even Sandalwood's senior actor Jaggesh spoke about this on a public platform, encouraging the pro-Kannadigas.
 Just when we thought it couldn't get more intense, Bigg Boss Kannada contestant Huccha Venkat has given Rashmika Mandanna a last warning.
-Also, he's told her to apologise to the fans.
+Also, he has told her to apologise to fans.

 Venkat has his own YouTube channel.
 A few days ago, when Rashmika Mandanna's alleged 'Anti-Kannada' comments were all over the internet, Venkat also posted a video on his channel, literally roasting the actress.